Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Support for -Style Reasoning

 This section lists our formalisation of semantic variants of the most important axioms and inference rules of $\dL$ in Isabelle outlined in Section~\ref{sec:dL}.
 It covers all three predicate transformer semantics as well as the relational and state transformer model.
 Once again, we only show state transformers in the categorical approach.

-We have formalised a generalised version of the $\dL$-rules with parameters $T$, $S$ and $t_0$.
+We have formalised a generalised version of the $\dL$-rules with parameters $T$, $S$ and $t_0$ with intervals $U$ and for orbitals.
 We can easily instantiate them to $\reals$, $\reals^V$ and $0$, respectively.
-This enables users to perform verification proofs in the style of $\dL$.
+This enables users to perform verification proofs in the style of $\dL$ and establishes soundness of these rules relative to our semantics as a side effect.
 First we show our formalisations of (\ref{eq:DS}) and (\ref{eq:dSolve}).

 \begin{isabellebody} \isanewline \isacommand{lemma}\isamarkupfalse \ DS{\isacharcolon}\ \isanewline \ \ \isakeyword{fixes}\ c{\isacharcolon}{\isacharcolon}{\isachardoublequoteopen}{\isacharprime}a{\isacharcolon}{\isacharcolon}{\isacharbraceleft}heine{\isacharunderscore}borel{\isacharcomma}\ banach{\isacharbraceright}{\isachardoublequoteclose}\isanewline \ \ \isakeyword{shows}\ {\isachardoublequoteopen}fb\isactrlsub {\isasymF}\ {\isacharparenleft}x{\isasymacute}{\isacharequal} {\isacharparenleft}{\isasymlambda}s{\isachardot}\ c{\isacharparenright}\ {\isacharampersand}\ G{\isacharparenright}\ Q\ {\isacharequal}\ {\isacharbraceleft}x{\isachardot}\ {\isasymforall}t{\isachardot}\ {\isacharparenleft}{\isasymforall}{\isasymtau}{\isasymle}t{\isachardot}\ G\ {\isacharparenleft}x{\isacharplus}{\isasymtau}\ {\isacharasterisk}\isactrlsub R\ c{\isacharparenright}{\isacharparenright}\ {\isasymlongrightarrow}\ {\isacharparenleft}x{\isacharplus}t\ {\isacharasterisk}\isactrlsub R\ c{\isacharparenright}\ {\isasymin}\ Q{\isacharbraceright}{\isachardoublequoteclose}\isanewline \ \ $\langle \isa{proof}\rangle$\isanewline